federiccobrunelli/amici-rent/README.md

 # RESTYLING OF AMICIRENT.IT

-Co-project with my Friend Ricky from LeWagon Berlin.
+Co-project with my friend Ricky from LeWagon Berlin.

 # HOW TO